 At the end of the day, information is NOT the answer.
 You want to take the right information, be open to new ideas and most importantly, implement what you learn.
-For example, if you attend my LIVE webinar this week on “10 Innovative Techniques To Market Your Practice”, you can either listen to the recording and contemplate what to do week, or you can take notes during the call and implement right away to notice an increase in your referrals next week or the week after.

 The solution for a private practice is the right mindset from the owner, which is triggered by the right information and consolidated with rapid implementation.

 Have a great week!

 Join us for the #1 Rated Physical Therapy Business Conference in the Country.